rocanion/open_porch/README.md

   * Once the user is logged in he can edit his account.

 * **User authentication:**
-  * This includes the basic login, logout, remember me functionality, forgot password and email verification
+  * This includes the basic login, logout, remember me functionality, forgot password and email verification.

 * **Neighbourhood forums:**
   * Each user has access to a forum in his neighbourhood.
   * The posts in a Neighborhood Forum are grouped in issues that are emailed periodically to all the members of the neighbourhood.
-  * A user can read the current issue on his Neighbourhood Forum or search for older issues
+  * A user can read the current issue on his Neighbourhood Forum or search for older issues.

 * **User participation:**
-  * Users are encouraged to contribute to their Neighbourhood Forum by posting new messages via email of via the website
+  * Users are encouraged to contribute to their Neighbourhood Forum by posting new messages via email of via the website.

 ### Administration

+* **Users:**
+  * As an administrator you can use the admin interface you can create, edit and delete users in the system.
+  * Users can be filtered by name, email or role.

 * **Areas:**
   * As an administrator you have access to all the areas (Neighbourhoods) in the system.
-  * Each area is replesented by a polygon
+  * Each area is represented by a polygon on a map.
+The points of an area can be manipulated directly by using the map editor tool provided.
-  * You can manage the area details, memberships and issues
+  * From the admin interface you can manage the area details, memberships and issues.

+* **Issues:**
+  * An area can operate in two distinct modes: immediate and batched.
+  * In immediate mode each message posted to a furum is immediatelly send to each user of the forum.
+  * In batched mode messages are held back for review by the administrator and can be edited and added to an issue individually.
+Each issue can then be scheduled individually.

+* **Reports:**
+  * Areas can be searched by name or location using the admin interface.
+  * Each area maintains records of it's activity regarding number of new users, quitters, new posts and new issues which can be visualized in a chart and filtered by date.

 * * *
 ## Installation